wordofwarning/wordofwarning.org/hab/divergencymcr/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-<small>Updated 24 Jan 2022</small>
+<small>Updated 4 December 2024</small>

 **Divergency** is a group of artists as diverse as their subject matter… meeting… talking… eating… exploring…

-Established in 2014 in response to a Creative Case North residency investigating under-representation in live art, Divergency is an ongoing artist development programme encouraging diversity in live art — supported using public funding by the National Lottery through Arts Council England, and by [hÅb](/hab) + <a href='http://stunlive.com' target='_blank'>STUN</a> (Sustained Theatre Up North).
+Established in 2014 in response to a Creative Case North residency investigating under-representation in Live Art, Divergency is an ongoing artist development programme encouraging diversity in Live Art — supported by [hÅb](/hab) and using public funding by the National Lottery through Arts Council England. *From 2014 to 2021* Sustained Theatre Up North (STUN) was a Divergency partner.

 To find out more please visit <a href="http://divergencymcr.org" target="_blank">divergencymcr.org</a> or email <mailto:divergency@habmcr.org> to get involved.

+Image: [Afreena Islam](/archive/2016-divergency/islam) by Tamsin Drury.